highlightxyz/generative-art/README.md

 ## Setting token metadata using hl-gen.js

 Aside from accessing data, hl-gen.js gives you the ability to set metadata for your tokens by calling the provided methods.
 You can set the name, description, or traits of a token.
-The setName and setDescription methods take a String as their only argument, while setTraits takes an object with the keys representing the trait names and the values representing the trait values.
+All of these methoda are available on the global `hl.token` object.
+The `setName` and `setDescription` methods take a String as their only argument, while setTraits takes an object with the keys representing the trait names and the values representing the trait values.

 **setTraits**